 In this post we are going to talk about neuroeconomics and look at examples for its practical application in the business environment.

 The way information is presented can completely change the final outcome.
-Neuroeconomics and its examples demonstrate this from a 2006 study by De Martino, Kumaran, Seymour and Dolan.
-This experiment presented a situation similar to the following.
+Neuroeconomics and its examples demonstrate this to us from a 2006 study carried out by De Martino, Kumaran, Seymour, and Dolan.
+The experiment presented a situation similar to the following.

 Imagine we give you €100.
 Now you have to make a decision:

-However, what was really surprising was the following.
-Another group of people with the same profile were presented with the same situation in a different way:
+However, what was truly surprising was the following.
+To another group of people with the same profile, the same situation was presented in a different way:

-That is, the second option remained exactly the same, while the first option was expressed differently, although the result was the same.
-In this case, 48.4% people opted for the first option.
-And it was all due to the way in which the terms of gain and loss were phrased.
-In other words: with a prospect of profit, there is a greater fear of risk and loss.
+In other words, the second option remained exactly the same, while the first was expressed differently, even though the outcome was the same.
+In this case, it was 48.4% the number of people who opted for the first option.
+And it was all due to the way the terms of gain and loss were presented.
+In other words: when faced with the prospect of a gain, there is a greater fear of risk and loss.

-This is known to many companies and many marketers who use behavioural psychology to their advantage.
-In reality, it is not about manipulation, but about the way you present information, which everyone does in a way that is most favourable to their company.
+Many companies and many salespeople are familiar with this, using behavioural psychology to their advantage.
+In reality, it's not about manipulation, but about how you present information, something everyone does in the most favourable way for their company.

-Put forward by Kahneman and Tversky in 1979 as an alternative to expected utility theory, prospect theory shows us yet another case of neuroeconomics and examples of how to use it in business.
+Proposed by Kahneman and Tversky in 1979 as an alternative to expected utility theory, prospect theory shows us another case of neuroeconomics and examples of how to use it in business.

-Prospective theory states that if a person earns, for example, €1,200 per month and receives a wage increase to €1,500 per month, the emotions that will be aroused will be pleasant and positive.
-On the other hand, if a person earns €1,800 per month and, due to a cut, starts earning €1,500 per month, the emotions generated will be painful and negative.
-Even though they both earn the same, one is happy and the other is upset and will probably end up leaving the company.
+Prospect theory states that if a person earns, for example, €1,200 a month and receives a wage increase A person earning €1,500 a month will experience pleasant and positive emotions.
+Conversely, if someone earns €1,800 a month and, due to a cut, their salary drops to €1,500 a month, the emotions generated will be painful and negative.
+Even though both earn the same amount, one is happy and the other is displeased and will likely end up leaving the company.

 From this, we find different forms of application in the business environment:

-To conclude this post on neuroeconomics, examples and utilities, we highlight the importance of emotions and mood when making economic decisions:
+To conclude this post on neuroeconomics, examples, and uses, we highlight the importance of emotions and mood at the time of making economic decisions:

-It is important to strike a balance between the two extremes.
+It's important to achieve a balance between both extremes.
 Emotional intelligence is vital in this regard.
-Knowing how to suppress impulsive decision-making and learning not to procrastinate on urgent decisions have their secret in allowing time for reflection.
+Knowing how to curb impulsive decision-making and learning not to procrastinate on urgent decisions relies on allowing a period of reflection.

 As always, emotions are the key.